OfficeDev/Office-Add-in-Commands/Tools/RuntimeLogging.md

 ##Diagnose issues with commands
 Runtime Logging is useful to detect **issues with your manifest** that are hard to catch, for example, mismatch between resource Ids, invalid lengths, that are not caught by XSD schema validation.

-Here are the step to try things out:
+Here are the steps to try things out:

 1. Follow the instructions on the [Readme](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/blob/master/README.md) to sideload your add-in.
 2. If you don't see your Ribbon buttons project and nothing appears on the add-ins dialog, check the logs